In order to ensure full access, three important areas of rights and responsibilities have to be considered:

 - encourage students to self-disclose their disability/disabilities in an appropriate and confidential time and place by making a general announcement at the beginning of the semester and/or through a statement on their syllabi;

-- check the legitimacy of a student's claim of a disability by requiring a letter from the Office of Disability Services specifying appropriate accommodations for the student;
+- check the legitimacy of a student's claim of a disability by requiring a letter from the Office of Accessibility Services specifying appropriate accommodations for the student;

 - discuss with the student, in a private meeting, the manner in which accommodations (e.g., extended time for testing, distraction-reduced environment) will be handled;

-- suggest to students, whom they suspect have a disability, that they contact the Office of Disability Services;
+- suggest to students, whom they suspect have a disability, that they contact the Office of Accessibility Services;

 - identify and establish the abilities, skills, and knowledge that are fundamental to academic programs/courses and to evaluate each student's performance against these standards.
 Fundamental program and course standards are not subject to modifications;